AravindAravi5/spam-email-classification./README.md

-# spam-email-classification.
+# spam-email-classifier
-This project focuses on building a Spam Email Classification System using Supervised Machine Learning techniques.
-The goal is to automatically detect whether an incoming email is “Spam” or “Not Spam” based on its content, helping to filter out unwanted messages and improve email security.
+A simple and interactive Spam Email Classifier App built with Python, Streamlit, and Machine Learning.
+It uses Naive Bayes, Logistic Regression, and SVM models to classify emails as Spam or Not Spam based on majority voting and shows the overall spam confidence score.